 The Converse College Low-Residency MFA in Creative Writing requires 48 graduate credits.
 The credits are earned over a two-year period, including a total of five nine-day residencies.
 For each of the first four residencies and mentoring semesters, students take 12 hours of graduate credit.
 Each residency, except for the final “graduation” residency, is followed by a semester-long writing and reading project.
 Students work closely with a faculty mentor on this project, by means of mail, email, and sometimes telephone responses.
 Students must choose a focus in one genre (fiction, nonfiction, or poetry).
 During the third semester, each student researches and writes under the direction of the faculty mentor and completes a substantive critical project (25-30 pages, including bibliography) in one of the areas of emphasis: craft of writing, literary theory/criticism in the genre, or creative writing pedagogy.

 During the summer residency our apartment-style housing feature a kitchen, living room and single bedrooms with a shared bathroom/vanity space.
-Coin operated washers and dryers will be available for your use.
-Sub Connection has snacks, juice, and soft drinks for purchase.
+Coin-operated washers and dryers will be available for your use.
+Valkyries Station has snacks, Starbucks coffee, juice, and soft drinks for purchase.
 Students may also purchase personal items, paper, and pens in the campus bookstore.
 Please keep in mind that you will be sharing bathroom and shower facilities with other same-sex MFA students.
-Students will have access to all campus facilities such as computer labs, Copy Center, the library, Starbucks Coffee at the Sub Connection, art gallery, gymnasium, pool, laundry, and study areas.
+Students will have access to all campus facilities such as computer labs, Copy Center, the library, Starbucks Coffee at the Valkyries Station, art gallery, gymnasium, pool, laundry, and study areas.

 The following list includes items you might wish to bring with you: